scottlamb/moonfire-nvr/guide/easy-install.md

 You'll have to lookup the correct uuid for your disk.
 One way to do that is to issue the following commands:

-    $ cd /dev/disk/by-uuid
-    $ ls -l
+    $ ls -l /dev/disk/by-uuid

 Locate the device where your disk will be mounted (or is mounted), for example `/dev/sda1`.
-Net lookup the filename linked to that from the output of the `ls` command.
+Now lookup the filename linked to that from the output of the `ls` command.
 This is the uuid you need.

 The setup script (see below) will create the necessary samples dir on the mounted